 You have 180 days to provide your new mailing address from the date you were granted permanent resident status.

-- Permanent Resident Card (PR Card) (CIC)
+- Permanent Resident Card (PR Card) (IRCC)

 - Date modified: